Last Updated: 30th November 2020

 Studios and distributors are permitted to send members some very carefully controlled emails to promote their BAFTA entries.
 Members are obliged to keep themselves informed about the films that have been entered for awards which fall within their areas of expertise.
 These emails are an important mechanism for doing this.
 Only your name and email address is shared and only when the entry being promoted is relevant to one of your areas of expertise.
 Any organisation requesting access to members’ details must sign a non disclosure agreement and is bound to protect the data in their charge, keep it confidential and use it only for the purposes for which it has been supplied to them.

-Depending on your voting rights, you may be eligible to receive DVD screeners.
+Depending on your voting rights and only if you have opted-in to receiving them, you may be eligible to receive DVD screeners.
 These are not sent out by BAFTA, but rather by studios and distributors.
 This means that we need to share the names and postal addresses of relevant voting members with any studios or distributors who want to send screeners.
 As mentioned above, these details are filtered so that your address is shared only when the entry being promoted is relevant to one of your areas of expertise.
 Once again, any organisation requesting this data must sign a non disclosure agreement and guarantee to keep the data safe and confidential.

 BAFTA have special arrangements in place with leading trade journals to provide free copies to our members in order to keep them up to date on industry news.
 Depending on your location and voting rights we may pass your name and address details to relevant trade journals so that they can send you these free copies.